-Despite a decade of progress, profoundly important and compelling science questions remain that require new missions to the surface of the Moon to be addressed.
-But that is the nature of exploration: the more we explore, the more questions we have to answer.
-The objectives and goals developed in the 2007 NRC Report on the Scientific Context for the Exploration of the Moon, which established that exploring the Moon would enable quantum leaps in our understanding of fundamental Solar System processes, are wholly relevant today.
-The ASM-SAT deliberations demonstrated that the 2007 NRC report is still the benchmark describing the scientific importance and rationale for exploring the Moon in the 21st century, but also highlighted exciting new questions for further investigation.
-Addressing all of these questions requires a robust lunar exploration program that takes advantages of new technologies and commercial paradigms to produce a regular cadence of landed missions - and profound new discoveries.
+Despite the progress made in the last decade, there remain profoundly important and compelling science questions that require new missions to the surface of the Moon to be addressed.
+But that is the nature of exploration - the more we explore, the more questions we have to answer.
+A decade after it was produced, the objectives and goals of the 2007 NRC Report on the Scientific Context for the Exploration of the Moon, which established that exploring the Moon would enable quantum leaps in our understanding of fundamental Solar System processes, remain wholly relevant today.
+The outcome of the ASM-SAT deliberations demonstrated that the 2007 NRC report is still the benchmark describing the scientific importance and rationale for exploring the Moon in the 21st century, but also highlighted exciting new questions for further investigation.
+Addressing all of these questions will require a robust lunar exploration program that takes advantages of new technologies and commercial paradigms to produce a regular cadence of landed missions - and profound new discoveries.